 This region’s streams deserve a renewed commitment from all who realize that the future of this region – stressed by increasingly severe floods and drought – depends on healthy rivers.

-For decades American Rivers has a played a lead role in advocating for improved river, dam and flood management in the region.
+Restoring Rivers: For decades American Rivers has played a lead role in advocating for improved river, dam, and flood management in the region.
 We led a multi-year fight to reform federal dam operations on the Missouri River to restore habitat for endangered fish and wildlife and to improve river recreation opportunities.
-Along the Mississippi River and elsewhere we have battled costly, harmful and short-sighted U.S. Army Corps of Engineers projects, and we have pushed for river restoration and smarter use of taxpayer dollars.
+Along the Mississippi River and elsewhere we have battled costly, harmful, and short-sighted U.S. Army Corps of Engineers projects, and we have pushed for river restoration and smarter use of taxpayer dollars.

-Today, American Rivers leads the Nicollet Island Coalition, which works to protect and restore the Upper Mississippi River by advocating for reforms to the navigation system.
-The Upper Mississippi is a priority river basin for American Rivers, and we are working to improve flood protection policies to improve public safety and safeguard the health of the region’s rivers.
+River Protection: Today, American Rivers leads the Nicollet Island Coalition, which works to protect and restore the Upper Mississippi River by advocating for reforms to the navigation system.
+And all along the Mississippi River, we are working to improve flood protection policies to protect people and property and safeguard the health of the region’s rivers.